vsheahan/blackloomai/README.md

   <img src="assets/blackloomai-logo.png" alt="BlackLoom AI Logo" width="600"/>
 </p>

-**Experimental AI Security Platform - Complete protection for AI models in production**
+*Experimental AI Security Platform - Layered defenses for AI models in production environments*

 This project is an experimental proof of concept demonstrating the full spectrum of AI security capabilities for BlackLoom AI, weaving together layered defenses to protect machine learning models from evolving threats.
 Not intended for production use without further review and hardening.